This month, we want to introduce you to our latest partner Romer Skincare. Based here…

 Now let’s look at the glutes in terms of lateral movement and their relationship to the knees and feet.

-Bottom line is: weak glutes are more than just a pain in the butt.
-Here’s 4 at home tests to see if your hips are up to snuff — the common errors will let you know what you need to work on!
+The bottom line is: weak glutes are more than just a pain in the butt.
+Here’s 4 at-home tests to see if your hips are up to snuff — the common errors will let you know what you need to work on!

 4 quick hip tests

 Lie on your back with your butt at the very edge of the table.
 Hold your knees in your hands with your hips flexed.
 Now let one leg extend down off the table with a relaxed knee.
 Don’t allow your back to arch at all.
 Can you bring your leg flat to the table with your knee pointed straight ahead?
 You pass.

 Leg can’t touch table or back can’t stay flat on the mat: tightness in hip flexors/abdominals/quads

 Leg wings out away from the body: tightness in lateral quads or ITB